 Now, who doesn’t love garlic bread and I claim to make the best garlic bread… Garlic toast, bruschetta, crostini all made with garlic are just wonderful…

 Garlic powder has a different taste from fresh garlic and if used as a substitute for fresh garlic 1/8 tsp is equivalent to approx 1 clove of garlic.

-Gribiche… a sauce originating in France made with hardboiled eggs and capers but is it a sauce?
-A vinaigrette, a mayonnaise or a condiment it seems to get labeled around the world of cuisine as any of those and has evolved over the years as many recipes have …I think I much prefer the original.
+A sauce originating in France made with hardboiled eggs and capers but is it a sauce?
+A vinaigrette, mayonnaise, or a condiment seems to get labeled around the world of cuisine as any of those and has evolved over the years as many recipes have …I think I much prefer the original.

 1 ripe tomato